 The story of America in the 1930s is shared in this HUGE resource that includes coloring pages and copywork.
 Discover key events such as the Great Depression and its causes, the droughts and dust storms, the fallout from these disasters, and some of what was done to address them.
 They’ll also learn about inventions and discoveries, memorials and famous places, Amelia Earhart’s historic flights, the Golden Gate Bridge, the Hindenburg, and more.
-Plus, they’ll meet Duke Ellington, Eleanor Powell, Ella Fitzgerald, Fred Astaire, Ginger Rogers, Gene Autry, Glen Miller, Jack Benny, Jimmy Stewart, J. Paul Getty, Ruth Graves Wakefield, Grant Wood, Wiley Post, Edwin Armstrong, John Dillinger, Margaret Mitchell, Hattie McDaniel, Mary McLeod Bethune, Jesse Owens, Orson Welles, Joe DiMaggio, Lou Gehrig, Marian Anderson, famous architects, and many more.
+Plus, they’ll meet Duke Ellington, Eleanor Powell, Ella Fitzgerald, Fred Astaire, Ginger Rogers, Gene Autry, Glenn Miller, Jack Benny, Jimmy Stewart, J. Paul Getty, Ruth Graves Wakefield, Grant Wood, Wiley Post, Edwin Armstrong, John Dillinger, Margaret Mitchell, Hattie McDaniel, Mary McLeod Bethune, Jesse Owens, Orson Welles, Joe DiMaggio, Lou Gehrig, Marian Anderson, famous architects, and many more.

 There are 123 coloring pages with large print or cursive, traceable copywork.
 It’s a great way to work some history and handwriting practice into your day.
 You can even display the finished pages around the room as a way to see the story unfold.
 126 pages total.
 Two levels are available, Levels B and C. Ages 5-10.

 Level A: Coloring pages include single word or phrase copywork (traceable print)

 Level B: Coloring pages include full sentence copywork (traceable print)

 Level C: Coloring pages include full sentence copywork (traceable cursive)

 Pictures may vary or repeat between levels.
 Not all books are available in all three levels; new levels will be added as available.